GREEN LIBERTY VILLAGE

 A small group of residents from one high-rise condominium in Liberty Village came together to create initiatives that could increase awareness and help other building residents with making greener, more sustainable, choices.
 In 2023, we were awarded a Neighborhood Climate Action Grant from the City of Toronto to scale activities to include the wider Liberty Village community.

-We focus on four main issue areas, outlined below.
+We focus on four main issue areas:

 Reduce Waste & Costs